moodlebox/moodlebox.net/content/de/faq.md

   priority : 0.5
 ---
 {{< notice tip >}}
-Diese Seite ist noch nicht völling auf Deutsch übersetzt.
+Diese Seite ist noch nicht völlig auf Deutsch übersetzt.
 Sie können uns helfen, indem Sie es übersetzen.
 {{< /notice >}}

 You'll find here answers to the most frequently asked questions.
 If you don't find an answer to your question, please browse the [MoodleBox complete documentation][doc] or search if your question has already been addressed in the [MoodleBox support forum][forum].
 If you do not find it, do not hesitate to [open a new discussion in the forum][forum].